-Soda bread rose to popularity in Ireland because it was easy to make and required only a few affordable ingredients.
-During many points in Irish history – most famously, the potato famine – many people in Ireland had little to eat.
-This bread was often a family’s main or only staple.
-It earned its name because the bread rises thanks to baking soda instead of yeast, which was pricier and took longer to use.
-The original recipe was incredibly simple: Start with four ingredients (4 cups/1 L all-purpose flour, 1 teaspoon/5 mL baking soda, 1 teaspoon/5 mL salt, and 14 ounces/30 g buttermilk).
+Start your soda bread with four ingredients—4 cups (1 L) all-purpose flour, 1 tsp (5 mL) baking soda, 1 tsp (5 mL) salt, and 14 oz.
+(410 g) buttermilk.
 Combine the dry ingredients and then gradually add in the buttermilk until it reaches a doughy consistency.
 Knead it lightly, then place it in a round cake pan.
-Cut a cross onto the dough, then cover it with another pan and bake it for 30 minutes at 425°F/220°C. At this stage, remove the cover and bake for an additional 15 minutes, so the top develops a crust.
+Cut a cross onto the dough, then cover it with another pan and bake it for 30 minutes at 425°F (218º C).
+Remove the cover and bake for an additional 15 minutes until the top develops a crust, and enjoy!

-You can modify this recipe – in fact, most versions today feature dried fruit, citrus zests, and other ingredients that make the dish a little more decadent.
-If you’re interested in diving into a historically accurate, simple and surprisingly tasty bread, however, this is the recipe to use.
+You can also modify this recipe—in fact, most versions today feature dried fruit, citrus zests, and other ingredients that make the dish a little more decadent.
+If you’re interested in diving into a historically accurate, simple and surprisingly tasty bread this is the recipe for you!.

-You can’t have an Irish meal without including potatoes in some form or another.
-The most traditional way to add potatoes to your menu is to boil them.
-Boiled potatoes are super easy to make, but they can be a bit bland if you don’t go out of your way to give them some flavor.
 Start with small gold potatoes.
-These have thin skins and a slightly sweet flavor, which makes them better for this kind of preparation.
-Cut them in half, and drop them into a pot of salted water heated to a rolling boil.
-Add in two cloves of garlic and a bay leaf, and let the whole thing cook for about 15 minutes.
+These have thin skins and a slightly sweet flavor, which makes them better for this kind of preparation, as they’ll absorb more flavor through their skin.
+Cut the potatoes in half and drop them into a pot of salted water heated to a rolling boil.
+Add in two cloves of garlic and a bay leaf, and let the potatoes cook for about 15 minutes.

-Strain the potatoes, remove the bay leaf and garlic cloves, and toss the boiled veggies in some melted butter.
+Strain the potatoes, remove the bay leaf and garlic cloves, and toss them in some melted butter.
 Season with salt, pepper, and other spices to taste.
-If you use our insertable steamer, you can cook other veggies while you prepare your potatoes!

 3. Corned Beef